A son's unanswered text message, two sisters buried together, a newlywed couple and a 60-year-old love story: What we know about the collapse victims - KTVZ

 Recently married Ruslan Manashirov and Nicole Doran Manashirov were missing, Ruslan’s sister-in-law told CNN affiliate News 12 Connecticut.

-Miami-Dade police identified Manashirov on July 8 as being among those who died.
+Miami-Dade police identified Manashirov on July 8 and Doran on July 12 as being among those who died.

 Ruslan grew up in Bergen Beach in New York City and worked as a physician, his sister-in-law told News 12 Connecticut.
 Nicole grew up in Pittsburgh, CNN affiliate KDKA reported, citing friends.